rrooggiieerr/esphome-axaremote/PCB.md

 ### GPIO

-ToDo
+Version 0.4 of the PCB has GPIO4, GPIO5, GPIO18, GPIO19 and GPIO21 exposed.
+You can use these GPIO to
+your own liking for aditional sensors.

 ## Factory reseting the firmware

 A factory reset erases the settings stored in the ESP32.

-To reset press the Boot button in the following sequence:
+To reset press the __Boot__ button in the following sequence:

 On for 2 second
 Off for 1 second